-For the year ended June 30, 2018, the District recognized OPEB expense of \$1,610,016.
-At June 30, 2018, the District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended June 30, 2019, the District recognized OPEB expense of \$1,700,940.
+At June 30, 2019, the District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-Deferred Outflows of Resources Deferred Inflows of Resources Difference between expected and actual experience \$ - \$ - Changes of assumptions - - Net differences between projected and actual earnings on investments - - Changes in proportion and differences between District contributions and proportionate share of contributions - - Benefits paid subsequent to measurement date 407,796 Total \$ 407,796 \$
+Deferred Outflows of Resources Deferred Inflows of Resources Difference between expected and actual experience \$ - \$ - Changes of assumptions - 238,458 Net differences between projected and actual earnings on investments - - Changes in proportion and differences between District contributions and proportionate share of contributions - - Benefits paid subsequent to measurement date 407,752 - Total \$ 407,752 \$ 238,458

-\$407,796 reported as deferred outflows of resources related to benefits paid subsequent to the measurement date will be recognized as a reduction of the total OPEB liability in the year ended June 30, 2019.
+\$407,752 reported as deferred outflows of resources related to benefits paid subsequent to the measurement date will be recognized as a reduction of the total OPEB liability in the year ended June 30, 2020.
+Other amounts reported as deferred outflows of resources and deferred inflows of resources related to OPEB will be recognized in OPEB expense as follows: